Life-Changing Summer Experience

-During the program, interns are able to observe surgeries, the birth of babies, physical therapy, and emergency treatment as well as shadowing physicians in the hospital and area clinic settings.
-The program also includes field trips including both of Oklahoma’s medical schools, Dean McGee Eye Institute, the Oklahoma Blood Institute, Integris’ Paul Silverstein Burn & Wound Care Unit in Oklahoma City and the Oklahoma Cancer Specialists and Research Institute in Tulsa.
-We also visit Behavioral Sciences at OUHSC and the University of Oklahoma College of Pharmacy.
+During the program, fellows are able to observe surgeries, the birth of babies, physical therapy, and emergency treatment as well as shadowing physicians in the hospital and area clinic settings.
+The program includes field trips to both of Oklahoma’s medical schools, Dean McGee Eye Institute, the Oklahoma Blood Institute, Integris’ Paul Silverstein Burn & Wound Care Unit in Oklahoma City and the Oklahoma Cancer Specialists and Research Institute in Tulsa.
+Students also visit Behavioral Sciences at OUHSC and the University of Oklahoma College of Pharmacy.

 - The entire application is submitted online.

 - An anonymous panel reviews the applications and selects up to three finalists for each internship.

 - Finalists are called for interviews with a second panel of reviewers.
 This panel makes the final recommendation for the three internship awards.

 - Interns are scheduled independently, and we work with each individual to set his/her calendar.
 However, the internship must be a priority for the student.

 - The internships usually begin the first week of June.
 Six weeks is equal to 30 full days of activity.
 Some evening or weekend hours may be necessary to complete the program.
 Normal hours fall Monday to Friday between 8 a.m. and 5 p.m.

 - Intern dress is business casual.
 A lab coat and hospital ID badge are provided.
 Dress shoes or clean tennis shoes are acceptable (no open toed shoes or jeans).